bostongolang/golang-lab-chat/lessons/02-socket.md

 ## Steps

-1. Add some code to chat.go that creates a socket to bind all interfaces to TCP port 6677.
+1. Open your `chat.go` file and find the `main` function.

-  In your `chat.go` file, use the `net.Listen` function [docs here](http://golang.org/pkg/net/#Listen) to createa listener that binds to TCP port `6677`.
+  1. Use the `net.Listen` function [docs here](http://golang.org/pkg/net/#Listen)
+  to create a listener that binds to TCP port `6677`.

-  Ensure the code runs by typing `go run chat.go` .
+  1. Create a new instance of the chatroom using NewChatRoom() and call `chatroom.ListenForMessages()`

-1. Write some code that will listen for accepted connections on port 6677, and print out the remote address of the connection.
+  1. Write some code that will loop listen for accepted connections on port 6677, and print out the remote address of the connection.

   Use the `listener.Accept()` function to accept connections and print the remote address when the connection is joined.
 You